qbic-pipelines/pipeline-docs/docs/markdown/pipelines/exomeseq.md

 ## Variant calling tools

-You can check which tools are available for Germline variant calling and Somatic variant calling.
+You can check which tools are available for germline variant calling and somatic variant calling.
 Not all tools are available for both steps.
 See overview [here](https://nf-co.re/sarek/3.1.2/usage#which-variant-calling-tool-is-implemented-for-which-data-type)

 Please familiarize yourself with the [sarek docs](https://nf-co.re/sarek).